 By: Peyton Gelinger/Sophomore Writer and Sarah Marble/Content Editor

-As in the past, the band director Vince LoRusso arranged separate transportion for the band’s instruments.
-Chorus student, Tori Auckland’s parents volunteered to drive the load using their own truck and trailer.
+As in the past, the band director Vince LoRusso arranged separate transportation for the band’s instruments.
+Band parents Amy and Jason Auckland volunteered to drive the load using their own truck and trailer.

-Tori Auckland explained that she found out about the incident when her mother contacted her and explained why she and Auckland’s father would not be going to the theme park that day.
+Tori Auckland explained that she found out about the incident from her mother who contacted her to say that she and Auckland’s father would not be at the theme park that day.

 Auckland said the turn of events “was surprising and a little sad a first, but bad things happen.
 It is better not to dwell on them and just to keep moving on.”

-Before the truck and trailer were stolen, both were locked and parked outside the Best Western Universal Inn, directly across the street from the doors and gates that were leading into Universal theme park.
+Before the truck and trailer were stolen, both were locked and parked outside the Best Western Universal Inn, directly across the street from the doors and gates that lead into Universal Studios Florida Theme Park.

 It was when the students and chaperones returned to the hotel Thursday morning to grab some extra sunscreen that they realized that the truck and trailer were nowhere in sight.

-He says he hoped that the truck was towed, however that was not the case.
-The property was in fact stolen.
+“I hoped that the truck was towed, however that was not the case.
+The property was in fact stolen, even though the truck and trailer were left locked, and the Aucklands still had their keys,” says LoRusso.

-Junior, Madison Swisher plays the trumpet.
-Her first reaction to finding out the instruments were stolen was disbelief.
+Junior Madison Swisher plays the trumpet, and says her first reaction to finding out the instruments were stolen was disbelief.

-Swisher explained, “When I was first told, we were at the water park so I couldn’t really go asking around because I was one of the first students to find out through friends.
+“When I was first told, we were at the water park so I couldn’t really go asking around because I was one of the first students to find out through friends.
 At first I thought it was a joke because some of the kids just didn’t know when a joke is too far.
 When I started asking people I knew I could trust they said it was true.
-You never think it can happen to us, you never think it can happen to you until that moment comes.
-At the end of the day at the park Mr. LoRusso brought it up and everyone’s face went blank because that’s when we knew it was 100% true.”
+You never think it can happen to us, you never think it can happen to you, until that moment comes.
+At the end of the day, Mr. LoRusso brought it up and everyone’s face went blank because that’s when we knew it was 100% true.”

-He stated that, “the band made the best out of the trip, and we will continue to work hard in the band with the help of the instruments lent to us by a local instrument rental business, and the tragedy will not affect our drive so succeed in the future.”
+“We made the best out of our situation and still had fun.
+Now, and we will continue to work hard in the band with the help of the instruments lent to us by a local instrument rental business, and the tragedy will not affect our drive so succeed in the future.”

 Freshman, Jake Birtch plays percussion.
 Birtch explained that it was unreal to him, at first.
-He says initially when he found out about the missing instruments he assumed the truck and it’s trailer was just towed, that they would get the truck it back later that day.
+He says initially when he found out about the missing instruments he assumed the truck and it’s trailer were just towed, that they would get the truck back later that day.

 “I was excited for an extra day at the theme park,” says Birtch, “until I had found out that this was not the case and the instruments were in fact stolen.
 It was very upsetting when we found out they were really stolen.”